 LEADERSHIP OF THE COMMISSION IN BRAZIL

-- Co-chair: Louis Lozouet, Partner of Venturini IP
+- Chair: Louis Lozouet, Partner at Venturini IP

-- Co-chair: Natália Canova, Director of Government Relations at Janssen
+- Vice-chair: Natália Canova, Director of Government Relations at Janssen

 PAST PUBLICATIONS, TOOLS AND PROJECTS